squaredcircle/picopter/README.md

 3. Install dwm
 ---------------------------------------------

 dwm (dynamic window manager) is a simple tiling desktop environment.
 It runs an X window server, so images can be displayed through OpenCV.
-Installation of dwm is not essential, but is more conventient than using LXDE.
+Installation of dwm is not essential, but is more convenient than using LXDE.

     sudo apt-get install xterm dwm